Selling a House With an Ongoing Lawsuit in [market_city]

 When getting your North Carolina home ready to sell, focus on repairs that add value:

-• Fix Big Problems First: Take care of roof leaks, plumbing issues, or electrical problems.
+• Fix Big Problems First: Address roof leaks, plumbing issues, or electrical problems.
 These are big worries for buyers.

 • Make It Look Nice: Doing yard work, painting the front door, and cleaning driveways can make a good first impression.

-• Update Kitchens and Bathrooms: These rooms really matter to buyers.
+• Update Kitchens and Bathrooms: These rooms matter a lot to buyers.
 New fixtures can make a big difference.

 • Fresh Paint and Floors: New paint and flooring can make your home feel fresh and welcoming.